Rommie Loudd

 Rommie Lee Loudd (June 8, 1933 – May 9, 1998) was an American collegiate and professional football player, coach, and executive.
 He was the first black assistant coach in the American Football League (AFL) and the first black majority owner of a major league sports team.
 He played college football for the UCLA Bruins, earning first-team All-American honors in 1955.

 Playing career

 Loudd was born in Madisonville, Texas, and played tight end for coach Red Sanders at the University of California, Los Angeles (UCLA) from 1953 to 1955.
 He was a member of the 1953 Bruins team that lost in the 1954 Rose Bowl and a member of the 1954 UCLA squad that was declared the FWAA & UPI National Champions.

-He was selected by the San Francisco 49ers in the 26th round (304th overall) of the 1956 NFL draft, but instead signed with the BC Lions of the Canadian Football League.
+He was selected by the San Francisco 49ers in the 26th round (304th overall) of the 1956 NFL draft.
+He instead signed with the BC Lions of the Canadian Football League.
 After being cut by the Chicago Bears in 1959, Loudd joined the newly formed American Football League as a member of the Los Angeles Chargers.
 He was released by the Chargers after one season and signed with the AFL' Boston Patriots.